divnix/digga/doc/concepts/extern.md

   channels.nixos.overlays = [ inputs.agenix.overlay ];
 }
 ```
-These overlays will be automatically filtered by inspecting the `inputs` argument.
+Upon exporting overlays, these overlays will be automatically filtered out by inspecting the `inputs` argument.

 ## Modules
 There is a dedicated `nixos.hostDefaults.externalModules` argument for external